-- (1) The applicant shall submit a completed application for a zoning certificate within one year of the date the COA was approved or the approval shall expire.
+- (1) The applicant shall receive approval of a zoning certificate or sign permit, as applicable, within one year of the date the COA was approved and comply with the time limits of the approved zoning certificate or sign permit or the approval shall expire.
 The date of approval shall be the date the Zoning Administrator issues the COA. - (2) Upon expiration of a COA, a new application, including all applicable fees, shall be required before a new application will be reviewed. - (3) Upon written request, one extension of six months may be granted by the Zoning Administrator if the applicant can show good cause for a delay. - (4) The Design and Review Board may authorize alternative time limits for zoning certificate issuance based on the scale of the proposed development.